Iyed-Rb/Iyed-Rb/README.md

 ---

-## 📌 Notes
+## 🔧 Additional Notes
-I'm currently working on organizing my GitHub and learning how to present my work better.
+I love experimenting with new ideas and technologies, especially when they push me to think outside the box.
-Always open to feedback, ideas, and collaboration!
+🚀 **Future Vision:** I am determined to become a Full Stack Web Developer and specialize in creating both front-end and back-end solutions.

 ---

 🌟 _Thanks for visiting my profile!_